Status quo ante bellum: Iran–Iraq War

 The Iran–Iraq War lasted from September 1980 to August 1988.
 "The war left the borders unchanged.
-Three years later, as war with the western powers loomed, Saddam Hussein recognized Iranian rights over the eastern half of the Shatt al-Arab, a reversion to the status quo ante bellum that he had repudiated a decade earlier."
+Three years later, as war with the Western powers loomed, Saddam Hussein recognized Iranian rights over the eastern half of the Shatt al-Arab, a reversion to the status quo ante bellum that he had repudiated a decade earlier."
 In exchange, Iran gave a promise not to invade Iraq while the latter was busy in Kuwait.

 Kargil War

 The Kargil War was an armed conflict between India and Pakistan that took place in 1999 between 3 May and 26 July of the Kargil district in Jammu and Kashmir and elsewhere along the Line of Control (LoC).
 The war started with the infiltration of Pakistani soldiers and armed insurgents into positions on the Indian side of the LoC.
-After two months of fighting, the Indian military regained the majority of the positions on the Indian side, and the Pakistani forces withdrew to their peacetime positions.
+After two months of fighting, the Indian military regained most of its positions on the Indian side, and the Pakistani forces withdrew to their peacetime positions.
 The war ended with no territorial changes on either side.